Evolutionary-Intelligence/DistributedEvolutionaryComputation/Pub/EC.md

 * Das, S. and Suganthan, P.N., 2010.
 Differential evolution: A survey of the state-of-the-art.
 IEEE Transactions on Evolutionary Computation, 15(1), pp.4-31.
 * Storn, R., 1999.
 System design by constraint adaptation and differential evolution.
 IEEE Transactions on Evolutionary Computation, 3(1), pp.22-34.
 * Storn, R. and Price, K., 1997.
 Differential evolution–A simple and efficient heuristic for global optimization over continuous spaces.
 Journal of Global Optimization, 11(4), pp.341-359.
+* Storn, R., 1996, May.
+Differential evolution design of an IIR-filter.
+In Proceedings of IEEE International Conference on Evolutionary Computation (pp. 268-273).
+IEEE.

 ## Estimation of Distribution Algorithms (EDAs)